cristinalom/coordinista-service/docs/tutorials/clothing-add-a-new-clothing-item.md

 ## Prerequisites

-* Complete the [Before you begin](before-you-begin.md) topic to ensure that you have the service installed on your system.
+* Complete the [Before you begin](../before-you-begin.md) topic to ensure that you have the service installed on your system.
-* If you want to add a new clothing item to an outfit, ensure that the outfit is already in the service.
+* If you want to add a new clothing item to an `outfit` resource, ensure that the `outfit` resource already exists in the service.

 ## Add a new clothing item to the service